Our school's graduate programs received a score in the exemplary range according to the OLC Quality Scorecard.

 - Evaluation and Assessment

 The School of Information uses this tool to evaluate and continuously improve the quality of our program.
-In the summer of 2012, school administrators completed the first overall review of the program using the scorecard.
-They evaluated the school's program compliance with each quality indicator and assigned one of the following scores:
+Each year school administrators evaluate the school's program compliance with each quality indicator and assigns one of the following scores:

 - Meets criterion completely (3 points)